67th Annual Conference of the American Association for Chinese Studies

 Institutional Host:

-The American Association for Chinese Studies (AACS) annual conference program committee would like to invite proposals for panels, roundtables, and individual papers on issues concerning China, Taiwan, Hong Kong, Macao, other Chinese communities, and the Chinese diaspora for the 67nd Annual Conference, hosted by Adelphi University, Garden City, New York October 24-26, 2025.
-The theme of the conference is “Charting New Paradigms: China and the Chinese Diaspora in a Changing World Order” in multiple aspects of culture, diplomacy, economy, education, health, history, literature, politics, and society.
+The American Association for Chinese Studies (AACS) annual conference program committee invites proposals for panels, roundtables, and individual papers on issues concerning China, Taiwan, Hong Kong, Macao, other Chinese communities, and the Chinese diaspora for the 68th Annual Conference, hosted by the University of St. Thomas in Houston, Texas, October 23–25, 2026.
+The theme of the conference is “Governing Uncertainty: Institutions, Society, and Chinese Communities in a Changing World Order,” and we welcome submissions that engage this theme across multiple aspects of culture, diplomacy, economy, education, health, history, literature, politics, and society.

-We invite panels and papers from a wide range of disciplines, including but not limited to economics, history, literature, political science, and sociology.
-Scholars from other disciplines whose research aligns with the AACS conference theme are encouraged to organize special panels and submit proposals for consideration.
-The 2025 conference will feature a roundtable discussion with experts analyzing the results of the 2024 U.S. presidential election and its implications for international relations in the region.
-Additionally, the event will include a keynote address by an invited speaker, focusing on the new world order under Trump and its impact on Washington-Beijing-Taipei relations.
-The program committee of the AACS meeting aims to foster interdisciplinary exchanges and policy dialogues.
-We are committed to curating a balanced program that includes panels addressing a diverse range of topics, offering valuable insights for both academic scholarship and social and political policy discussions.
+We welcome panels and papers from across a wide range of disciplines, including (but not limited to) economics, history, literature, political science, and sociology.
+The 2026 conference will feature roundtable discussions by specialists on the impact of the 2026 midterm elections in both the United States and Taiwan and their implications for international relations in the region, as well as a keynote address on the emerging world order.
+The organizers of the AACS meeting seek to offer a forum for interdisciplinary exchanges and policy dialogues and intend to construct a balanced program with panels on diverse issues of significance for scholarship across disciplines and for social and political policy.

-The program committee will give preference to proposals for panels (a chair, 4 papers, and a discussant) and roundtables (a chair and 4 other panelists) from the disciplines listed above.
-We also encourage individual paper proposals in these areas.
-To maintain fairness and ensure broad participation, each individual can only submit one paper or proposal.
-(See further details below.)
+The program committee will give preference to proposals for panels (a chair, four papers, and a discussant) and roundtables (a chair and four other panelists).
+We also encourage individual paper proposals.
+To maintain fairness and ensure broad participation, each individual may submit only one paper or proposal

-Panel proposals and individual submissions should include contact information, paper topics, and brief abstracts (not exceeding 250 words) as specified in the proposal forms attached to the end of this CFP.
-Panel proposals should specify the names and roles of panel/roundtable participants.
+Panel proposals and individual submissions should include complete contact information, paper topics, and brief abstracts (not exceeding 250 words) as specified in the proposal forms at the end of this CFP.
+Panel and roundtable proposals should specify the names and roles of all participants.
 Please send your proposal by email to:

-67th Annual Conference of the American Association for Chinese Studies, Adelphi University, College of Arts and Sciences
+68th Annual Conference of the American Association for Chinese Studies,

 Paper panels will include a chair, four paper givers, and normally a discussant.
 The same person can serve as chair and discussant, or chair and paper presenter.
 Roundtables will have a chair, four speakers who are experts in the field, and no discussant since we want to leave time for questions from the audience.
 The chair and discussant, if any, should be scholars with a PhD in the field and affiliated with a university or research institute.
 The paper givers should submit their draft papers to their panel chairs and discussants at least two weeks before the conference.
 Paper abstracts should be in English and not exceed 250 words.